-The exceptional financial results achieved by e&, with consolidated revenues of AED 52.4 billion and a record net profit of AED 10.0 billion in 2022, is a strong testament to the success of financial position, successful business strategy, ambitious goals, and shareholders' confidence delivering continuous growth and improving long-term value for our customers and shareholders.
+The exceptional financial results achieved by e&, with consolidated revenues of AED 52.4 billion and a record net profit of AED 10.0 billion in 2022, is a strong testament to the success of our business transformation strategy.
+Our strong performance reflects our excellent financial position, successful business strategy, ambitious goals, and shareholders' confidence in our future.
+We will remain committed to delivering continuous growth and improving long-term value for our customers and shareholders.